mwright0720/Balala/README.md

-Random deck generator for balatro.
+Random deck generator for Balatro, with the option to enable and disable both deck randomization and stake randomization.